 LAB DIRECTOR: Laurie Richmond

-Dr. Laurie Richmond is an associate professor in the Department of Environmental Science & Management at HSU.
+Dr. Laurie Richmond is an associate professor in the Department of Environmental Science & Management at Cal Poly Humboldt.
 She received her PhD in Fisheries, Wildlife, and Conservation Biology from the University of Minnesota in 2011.
-She then worked for two years as a social scientist for NOAA Fisheries prior to coming to HSU.
-She is an avid surfer and fisherman.
-She loves exploring the rocky shores of the North Coast looking for waves, food, and vistas.
+She then worked for two years as a social scientist for NOAA Fisheries prior to coming to Cal Poly Humboldt.
+Dr. Richmond also works a quarter time for California Sea Grant as an extension specialist where she seeks to connect communities and institutions on the California North Coast with the resources, expertise and partnerships needed to understand and address sea-level rise, coastal hazards, and other important marine and coastal issues.
+She loves spending time on the rocky and occasionally sandy shores of the North Coast, connecting with people, seafood, waves, ecosystems, and communities.

 CURRENT GRADUATE STUDENTS: